sterinaldi/FIGARO/README.md

 We strongly encourage the interested user to go through the whole notebook, since it provides a (hopefully detailed) tutorial on how to properly set and use FIGARO.\
 To learn how to use FIGARO to reconstruct skymaps, have a look at the `skymaps.ipynb` notebook.
 In that notebook we show how to obtain the skymaps included in [Rinaldi & Del Pozzo (2022b)](https://ui.adsabs.harvard.edu/abs/2022arXiv220507252R/abstract) - please cite this paper if you use FIGARO in your research.

-FIGARO comes with several plug-and-play console scripts:
-* `figaro-density` reconstructs a probability density given a set of samples;
-* `figaro-hierarchical` reconstructs a probability density given a set of single-event samples, each of them drawn around a sample from the initial probability density;
-* `figaro-pp_plot` produces the so-called *pp-plots* for a set of single-event posterior samples to assess the validity of a simulated dataset;
-* `figaro-mockdata` generates a set of synthetic posterior samples from a given hierarchical distribution;
-* `figaro-entropy` reconstruct a probability density and provides an estimate of the entropy as a function of the number of samples.

-In addition to these, the parallelized version of the inference scripts are available:
-* `figaro-par-density`, parallelized sampling;
-* `figaro-par-hierarchical`, parallelized single-event analysis and parallelized sampling.

-In order to see the available options, run `console_script_name -h`.

 You can install FIGARO by running `source install.sh`: this script will go through all the necessary steps to install the code.
 We recommend using one of the following two conda environments:
 * `figaro_env` is a dedicated environment already containing all the required packages.
 It is created by the installer if the option `-e` is provided;